 • Caring Ministries distributes food boxes at multiple locations throughout Tucson.
 Find the list of locations, dates and times here.

 • Iskashitaa Refugee Network provides free produce for asylum seekers, refugees and underserved members of the community.
-They also just finished harvesting prickly pear fruits from all over Tucson.
+They're in the midst of their fall harvest, and are looking for squash donations across town.
 Follow their Facebook page to learn more about their organization.
 Or call 520-440-0100.